Djeanpierre/Djeanpierre/README.md

 - 👋 Hi, I’m Dorbens Jean-Pierre
 - 👀 I’m interested in Data Science,Data Analytics and Machine Learning
-- 🌱 I’m currently a graduate student studying Business Analytics with a concentration in ML/DL
+- 🌱 I'm  a recent  graduate student studying Business Analytics with a concentration in Machine Learning
-- 💞️ I’m looking to collaborate on Data Science or ML projects
+- 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me djp978@gmail.com

 <!---